MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-In this tutorial, you learn how to deploy apps to Azure and Azure Stack by using a hybrid continuous integration/continuous delivery (CI/CD) pipeline.
+In this tutorial, you learn how to deploy apps to Azure and Azure Stack by using Azure Pipelines hybrid continuous integration/continuous delivery (CI/CD).

 The tutorial walks you through creating a sample environment that: